brigand/react-with-viewport/README.md

 ### Relative operators

-The `breakPoint` prop has methods on it for determining if e.g. the current breakPoint is less-than-or-equal-to 'mobile.
+The `breakPoint` prop has methods on it for determining if e.g. the current breakPoint is less-than-or-equal-to 'mobile'.

 ```js
 this.props.breakPoint.isLte('tablet') // returns true or false